act-org/dls/docs/GUIDE.md

 This developer guide outlines the core principles that you should keep in mind in order to build effectively for the DLS.

-## Decoupling Business Logic from Rendering
+## Decouple Business Logic from Render Logic

 DLS components are maximally flexible and useful when they are decoupled from business logic, API calls, and stylistic assumptions from a particular